bxavaby/MIBArf/README.md

 ## Introduction

-This document serves as a comprehensive guide to selecting the ideal Master of Science (MSc) program in International Business Administration (IBA) and related fields.
+This document serves as a comprehensive guide to selecting the ideal **Master of Science (MSc)** program in **International Business Administration (IBA)** and related fields.
 It is a deep-dive exploration of all considerations, benefits, and drawbacks to ensure the best possible choice.
-The goal is to create a balanced, well-informed decision-making process by compiling a global list of top programs and analyzing their academic, monetary, cultural, and professional aspects.
+The goal is to create a balanced, well-informed decision-making process by compiling a global list of top programs and analyzing their academic, monetary, cultural and professional aspects.

 ## Key Considerations

 ### [1] Academic Excellence

-- Curriculum: Alignment with career goals.
+- **Curriculum** Alignment with career goals

-- Faculty: Credentials and expertise.
+- **Faculty** Credentials and expertise

-- Reputation: Rankings and alumni achievements.
+- **Reputation** Rankings and alumni achievements

 ### [2] Financial Factors

-- Tuition Fees: Cost vs. value.
+- **Tuition Fees** Cost vs. value

-- Scholarships: Availability and criteria.
+- **Scholarships** Availability and criteria

-- Living Expenses: Cost of living in host city/country.
+- **Living Expenses** Cost of living in host city/country

 ### [3] Cultural Experience

-- Location: Language, lifestyle, and cultural exposure.
+- **Location** Language, lifestyle, and cultural exposure

-- International Community: Diversity of student body.
+- **International Community** Diversity of student body

-- Networking Opportunities: Connections with peers and local industries.
+- **Networking Opportunities** Connections with peers and local industries

 ### [4] Professional Outcomes

-- Internships: Embedded in the program.
+- **Internships** Embedded in the program

-- Career Services: Support and job placement rates.
+- **Career Services** Support and job placement rates

-- Alumni Network: Active and resourceful.
+- **Alumni Network** Active and resourceful

 ## Programs of Interest